colintzw/dcgan_learn/README.md

 - last layer has no batch norm.. almost missed that.

 # Discriminator
 Now is the detective work. what do we want to do?
+We need to take a 3 channel 64x64 image and output a single float.

+## Conv layers
+The Conv layers should be the Conv2d pytorch function with a stride of 2.
+This should reduce the dim by a factor of 2 each time.
+Also, other than the first conv layer, all other conv layers should also include a BatchNorm and a LeakyReLU (all layers).

+## Final layer.
+The final conv layer should output a 1024 channel 4x4 tensor.
+We need to reduce this to a single float.
+We use a Linear + Sigmoid?
+Lets also add a Flatten in front..